-For example, this is what happens when you have couponing on Foursquare or with QR readers.
+For example, this is what happens when you have couponing on Foursquare or QR readers.
 Sometimes magazine ads will encourage readers to text to watch a short documentary.

-That means this is also another way to measure your marketing efforts with metrics like cost per impression or cost per customer.
+This is also another way to measure your marketing efforts with metrics like cost per impression or cost per customer.

-In addition, these posters can be used indoors, and are usually of a smaller variety…like 11″ x 17″ street posters.
+In addition, these posters can be used indoors and are usually of a smaller variety like 11″ x 17″ street posters.
 Some posters use static-cling or magnets to attach to building material.